The annual allowance

 The annual allowance is a limit to the total amount of contributions that can be paid to defined contribution pension schemes and the total amount of benefits that you can build up in defined benefit pension scheme each year, for tax relief purposes.
-The annual allowance is currently capped at £40,000 although a lower limit of £10,000 may apply if you have already started drawing a pension.
+The annual allowance is currently capped at £40,000 although a lower limit of £4,000 may apply if you have already started accessing your pension.
 The annual allowance applies across all of the schemes you belong to, it’s not a ‘per scheme’ limit and includes all of the contributions that you or your employer pay or anyone else who pays on your behalf.

 If you exceed the allowance

-If you exceed the annual allowance in a year, you won't receive tax relief -on any contributions you paid that exceed the limit and you will be faced with an annual allowance charge.
+If you exceed the annual allowance in a year, you won't receive tax relief on any contributions you paid that exceed the limit and you will be faced with an annual allowance charge.

-The annual allowance charge will be added to the rest of your taxable income for the tax year in question, when determining your tax liability.
+The annual allowance charge will be added to the rest of your taxable income for the tax year in question when determining your tax liability.
 Alternatively, if the annual allowance charge is more than £2,000, you can ask your pension scheme to pay the charge from your benefits.
 This means your pension scheme benefits would be reduced.

 Unless you have a money purchase annual allowance (MPAA), you may be able to bring forward any unused annual allowances from the previous three tax years, to either reduce your annual allowance charge to a lower amount or reduce the annual allowance charge completely.

 Your pension provider or scheme administrator should be able to give you your pension input amount for that scheme.
 This refers to the amount of contributions or value of accrued benefits during the pension input period.
 If you think that you may be getting close to your annual allowance, or may have exceeded it, you may wish to consider taking advice from a regulated financial adviser.